Ochazukenori: Life

 When the serial murderer Tsutomu Miyazaki sparked a public discourse around horror manga in the early 1990s, Ochazukenori received phone calls at home about how his manga would promote criminal activity.

 He also became active as a film director, adapting three of the stories from his Zangekikan series into live-action films in 2008.
 One of the three episodes, Bathroom, won a film prize at an arthouse film festival.

-He published only little new work in the 2000s, but beame more active again in the 2010s.
+He published only little new work in the 2000s, but became more active again in the 2010s.
 He focused on drawing web manga.

 Style

 He is known for an aesthetic of splatter and gore.
 The center of his stories is often mental illness, with depictions of bloody corpses, fratricide and torture.
 His character design is angular.
 Ochazukenori keeps drawing by hand; he says "If you draw with a pen tablet, the manuscript will not remain.
 So if there is a power outage, you won't be able to read it".